Managing Data Consistency with ACE

 ACE Deployment Considerations

-• configuration of the machine you're running ACE on – how many cores, how much memory, etc.
+• Configuration of the machine you're running ACE on – how many cores, how much memory, etc.